Lake County Jail Inmate Bail & Bonds

 Option 3 - How to Post a Property Bond for a Defendant at Lake County Jail

-If you are a landowner in Lake County you may be able to post a property bond.
-Property within Lake County may be used as collateral to bail someone out.
-All owners of the property must be present to sign the bond in order for this to happen.
+If you own property in Lake County, you may be able to post a property bond to secure the defendant's release.
+Property located within Lake County can be used as collateral, but all property owners must be present to sign the bond.

-Click here for additional information on how to post bail at Lake County Jail.
+For more information, click here for details on posting bail at Lake County Jail.

 Who can post Bail or Bond for a Defendant at Lake County Jail?